The 80 20 Rule in Projects Planning and Scheduling

 The 80 20 Rule which also known as Pareto principle say that 80% of the effect came from 20% of the causes, Pareto principle.
-This concept looks very interesting if you study it in more details.
-For example, following are different applications of 80 20 rule in our normal life:
+This concept looks very interesting if you study it in more details in Construction Projects Planning and Scheduling.
+In the other hand, following are different applications of 80 20 rule in our normal life:

 - The richest 20% people in the world have 80% of worlds income.